 They do this in a variety of ways.
 One way, yes, is that they contract with smaller companies to get goods and services, but often these sorts of programs do much more.
 As an example, look at BofA’s program:

-- Delivering training to small and diverse businesses with insights on accessing capital and credit, expanding their businesses and creating local economic impact
+- Delivering training to small and diverse businesses with insights on accessing capital and credit, expanding their businesses, and creating a local economic impact

 - Supporting non-minority owned businesses use of diverse-owned businesses in their supply chains”

 - Encouraging participation in our Supplier Diversity and Development Mentoring Program – a high-touch mentor program customized for each company to drive optimum developmental impact

 Supplier diversity programs exist to help businesses owned by traditionally underrepresented or disadvantaged people get better contracts and grow their businesses: Women, minorities, LGBQ, veterans, and so on.
 For large corporations, it is a no-brainer: There is a trackable high return on investment by using supplier diversity programs.
 And for you, the small businesses, these sorts of larger contracts are a great way to take your business to the next level.